seth-stansberry/webtiles/README.md

 The library is currently extremely simple, with only enough functionality to support the [beem](https://github.com/gammafunk/beem) project.
-It can handle the basics of connecting, authentication, reading messages, getting game types, and updating RC files through the `WebTilesConnection` class, reading lobby data through the `WebTilesLobbyConnection` class), and watching games and reading/sending chat messages through the `WebTilesGameConnection` class.
+It can handle the basics of connecting, authentication, reading/sending messages, getting game types, updating RC files, and reading lobby data through the `WebTilesConnection` class, and watching games and reading/sending chat messages through the `WebTilesGameConnection` class.